parasoft/parasoft-demo-app/README.md

     2.2 Overwrite specific properties as command line arguments.

-Notes: Property column in configuration tables in this readme will be the related property name in application.properties.
+> The **Property** column in configuration tables of this readme refers to the configurable property name in application.properties.

 ## Using the Demo Application
 Once started, you can access the application at [http://localhost:8080](http://localhost:8080).